 - Countdown to registration opening.

 Engagement and touchpoints

-To discuss any of the topics mentioned in the article today email us at firstname.lastname@example.org or to find out more about our paid social support or view any of the other marketing engagement services offered by our sister company visit Outsourced Engagement.
+To discuss any of the topics mentioned in the article today, please email us.
+To find out more about our paid social support or view any of the other marketing engagement services offered by our sister company, please visit Outsourced Engagement.

 Outsourced Events Appoints Dr Anne Cooke as Head of Learning and Development